 How to Import Cost Codes in Bulk

 Click the upload icon in the top right of the Cost codes page to access the bulk import option.
 Download the template file, fill in your Division, Code, and Description columns, and upload the completed file.
-All codes in the file are added to your company library.

 Managing Existing Cost Codes

 Click the delete icon (trash) to the right of any cost code to remove it.
-Deleting a cost code does not affect historical entries that have already been logged against it — it only prevents the code from being selected on new entries going forward.
+Deleting a cost code does not affect historical entries that have already been logged against it.
+To edit a cost code, delete it and re-enter it with the corrected values.

 Troubleshooting & FAQ